 Makeups resident retail giant Sephora is a great example of what a chatbot can do for your brand.

-Available on Kik and Facebook Messenger, Sephora built a chatbot example that not only helps customers shop and purchase products, but also provides inspiration and help.
+Available on Kik and Facebook Messenger, Sephora built a chatbot that not only helps customers shop and purchase products but also provides inspiration and help.

 Like most bots, it provides a one-to-one chat interface, as well as makeup tips, video clips, and makeup tutorials.

-Then, the chatbot can help users find any products used in that tutorial and suggest top-rated products in any category.
+The chatbot can also help users find any products used in that tutorial and suggest top-rated products in any category.

 If users are in-store, they can type in any product and instantly pull the product page and reviews (and even make purchases directly in the app).

-When launched, the app asks you to take a short quiz so it can better personalize product recommendations, etc. This means that customers don’t have to waste time going through products that aren’t relevant to their needs.
+When launched, the app asks you to take a short quiz so it can better personalize product recommendations.
+This means that customers don’t have to waste time going through products that aren’t relevant to their needs.